toobad000/toobad000/README.md

 ## Hi, I'm toobad.

 I'm a Network Technology Graduate from Carleton University with a habit of building things outside of class.
-Most months I have a new project on the go — some make it to GitHub, most don't.
+Most months I have a new project on the go, some make it to GitHub, most don't.
 I'm particularly interested in the intersection of networking and automation: using code to observe, troubleshoot, and streamline systems that would otherwise require manual effort.

 - Outside of that, I play CS2 and have reached the top 0.1% in North America, and peak top 30 player in Canada.

 ---

 ## What I'm Working On
-Openclaw developement, personal website, CCNP prep
+Personal website; check it out at [samhartin.uk](https://samhartin.uk/) for more details about my projects.
+CCNP prep; looking to take my CCNP exams in the next few months

 ---